cypherstack/stack_wallet/README.md

 - Android setup ([Android Studio](https://developer.android.com/studio) and subsequent dependencies)

 ### Scripted setup
 [`scripts/setup.sh`](https://github.com/cypherstack/stack_wallet/blob/main/scripts/setup.sh) is provided as a tool to set up a stock Ubuntu 20.04 installation for building: download the script and run it anywhere.
 This script should skip the entire [Manual setup](#manual-setup) section below and prepare you for [running](#running).
-It will set up the stack_wallet repository in `~/projects/stack_wallet` and build it there.
+It will set up the stack_duo repository in `~/projects/stack_wallet` and build it there.

 ### Manual setup
 After installing the prerequisites listed above, download the code and init the submodules